19hours/sg-statutes/Acts/Income Tax Act.md

 “master franchise” means any agreement under which the franchisor authorises or permits the franchisee to use in Singapore or overseas a business system owned or controlled by the franchisor, including the sub-franchising of the business system;

-“master intellectual property licence” means any licence under which the licensor authorises or permits the licensee to use in Singapore or overseas the rights under a patent, copyright, trademark, design or know-how, including the sub‑licensing of the same.
+“master intellectual property licence” means any licence under which the licensor authorises or permits the licensee to use in Singapore or overseas the rights under a patent, copyright, trademark, design or know-how, including the sub-licensing of the same.

 [32/95; 31/98]